-Our Approach Our Provision Developing Further Remote education plan There is a plan in place for remote education and a senior leader with overarching responsibility for the quality and delivery of remote education, including that provision meets expectations for remote education.
+Our Our Developing Further Approach Provision Remote education plan There is a plan in place for remote education and a senior leader with overarching responsibility for the quality and delivery of remote education, including that provision meets expectations for remote education.
 All year groups will upload their weekly timetable on to Google Classroom.
 Work packs will be available for those children that cannot access the internet or do not have any devices at home.
-Google ClassroomOak National AcademyWhite Rose Maths The plan is underpinned by high expectations to All children in school will be taught the same curriculum as the children at home. provide the quality delivery of a planned curriculum for all (including vulnerable children and children with SEND), which is aligned as close as possible to the in-school SEND pupils to be given differentiated work if they cannot access the work the rest of the year group are doing. curriculum.
+Google Classroom Oak National Academy White Rose Maths The plan is underpinned by high expectations to All children in school will be taught the same curriculum as the children at home. provide the quality delivery of a planned curriculum for all (including vulnerable children and children with SEND), which is aligned as close as possible to the in-school SEND pupils to be given differentiated work if they cannot access the work the rest of the year group are doing. curriculum.
 Most VP pupils are in school and those that are not will access the remote learning.
 This is closely monitored by the Senior Leadership team.
 Communication All governors, staff, parents and carers are aware of our approach and arrangements for remote learning.
 Regular communication and updates are provided with any changes to the provision.

-Governors, staff, parents and carers are aware of the school's approach and arrangements for remote education.
-Regular phone calls by the TA's to all parents.
+Governors, staff, parents and carers are aware of the school's approach and arrangements for Regular phone calls by the TA's to all parents. remote education.
 BO calling vulnerable children Communication sheet to be filled out by class teachers and returned to SLT to analyse.
 Newsletters and staff briefings sent regularly Weekly updates from the Headteacher are provided on the school website.
 Weekly Virtual Coffee Mornings are run by the SLT to keep parents informed and improve provision.
-Monitoring and evaluating The school has systems in place to monitor the impact Rota in place of remote education.
-Regular communication with staff The school has systems in place to monitor the impact of remote education.
+Monitoring and evaluating The school has systems in place to monitor the impact of remote education.
+Rota in place The school has systems in place to monitor the or remote education.
+Regular communication with staff impact of remote education.
 This includes: One team in school while the other year group team is SLT working on attendance understanding the impact on staff workload and how to mitigate against it supporting the remote learning.
 This reduces workload for staff.

-staffing changes having access to appropriate management information (such as staff and pupil sickness and absence data) to help the school respond to changing contexts All staff are aware that they can email/call HT if workload is a problem.
-HT o be made aware of any staff changes needed.
-The school is aware of the learning environment in the home and works with parents and families to understand and ensure that pupils will be able to access education at home.
-The school supports pupils on how to self- We have adapted our remote education provision depending on pupil's home environment.
-Pupils who might lack digital access to support the remote education provision will be supported by school by providing them with a Chromebook and internet access (where possible) Chromebooks to be supplied to families Data to be supplied to families Regular phone calls in order to regulate during remote education, including: understanding their strengths and weaknesses to improve their learning how to learn from home how to manage their time during periods of isolation support children understand their strengths and weaknesses in order to improve learning
+staffing changes having access to appropriate management information (such as staff and pupil sickness and absence data) to help the school respond to changing contexts All staff are aware that they can email/call RT/AdT if workload is a problem.
+RT/AdTto be made aware of any staff changes needed.
+Home environmentThe school is aware of the learning environment in the home and works with parents and families to understand and ensure that pupils will be able to access education at home.The school supports pupils on how to self- regulate during remote education, including:ounderstanding their strengths and weaknesses to improve their learningounderstanding their from homeounderstance We have adapted our remote education provision depending on pupil's home environment.
+Pupils who might lack digital access to support the remote education provision will be supported by school by providing them with a Chromebook and internet access (where possible) Chromebooks to be supplied to families Data to be supplied to families Regular phone calls in order to support children understand their strengths and weaknesses in order to improve learning